sandpiper-toolchain/sandplover/docs/source/guides/examples/computations/preserved_velocities.rst

 .. plot:: examples/preserved_velocities.py
     :include-source:

 **This is not intented to be a formal scientific rebuttal to the references listed above!
-It's just a simple demonstration of how to use DeltaMetrics to interrogate the stratigraphic record.**
+It's just a simple demonstration of how to use sandplover to interrogate the stratigraphic record.**

 .. rubric:: References